 Walk the Paris Catacombs:

 The Paris catacombs were originally limestone quarries, mined for the construction of the city’s buildings.
 From the late 1700s however, they were used to house the bones of exhumed bodies from Paris’s overcrowded cemeteries.
-Now, curious tourists can walk through around two kilometres of walls composed entirely of human bones.
+Now, curious tourists can walk through around two kilometers of walls composed entirely of human bones.
 Sound like fun?
 Then book one of the dozens of guided walking tours available for this popular Paris attraction.
 (Note: booking in advance will mean that you skip the often crowded entry line, and also get an exact explanation of what you will be seeing from your guide).

 Paris food tours: